Alice in Borderland: Original video animation

 The series was adapted into a three-episode original video animation (OVA) produced by Silver Link and Connect and directed by Hideki Tachibana.
 The first OVA episode was bundled with the limited edition of the 12th volume of the manga on October 17, 2014.
 The second OVA episode was bundled with the limited edition of the 13th volume of the manga on December 18, 2014.
 The third and last OVA episode was bundled with the limited edition of the 14th volume of the manga on February 18, 2015.
 The opening theme is "NEXTAGE", performed by the Japanese female idol group i☆Ris.

 Sentai Filmworks licensed the OVAs for international distribution.
 MVM Entertainment licensed the OVA in the United Kingdom and Ireland.

 Live-action series

-An eight-episode live-action series, produced by Netflix and directed by Shinsuke Satō, premiered on December 10, 2020, in over 190 countries worldwide simultaneously.
-It stars Kento Yamazaki as Ryōhei Arisu and Tao Tsuchiya as Yuzuha Usagi.
-On December 24, 2020, a second season was announced, which premiered on December 22, 2022.
+A live-action series, produced by Netflix and directed by Shinsuke Sato, premiered on December 10, 2020, in over 190 countries worldwide simultaneously.
+It stars Kento Yamazaki as Ryohei Arisu and Tao Tsuchiya as Yuzuha Usagi.
+In December 2020, a second season was announced, which premiered on December 22, 2022.
+In September 2023, it was announced that the series was renewed for a third season.
+It premiered on September 25, 2025, and features an original story beyond the manga.